Smooth Converse Lyapunov-Barrier Theorems for Asymptotic Stability with Safety Constraints and Reach-Avoid-Stay Specifications: Conclusions

 \section{Conclusions}

 In this paper, we proved two converse Lyapunov-barrier function theorems for nonlinear systems satisfying either asymptotic stability with a safety constraints or a reach-avoid-stay type specification.
-In the former case, we show that a smooth Lyapunov-barrier function can be defined on the entire set of initial conditions from which asymptotic stability with a safety constraint can be achieved.
+In the former case, we show that a smooth Lyapunov-barrier function can be defined on the entire set of initial conditions from which asymptotic stability with a safety constraint can be { satisfied}.
 For the latter, we establish a converse theorem via a robustness argument.
-It is shown by example that the statement cannot be strengthened without additional assumptions.
+It is shown by example that the statement cannot be strengthened without additional assumptions. { We further extend the results to establish converse control Lyapunov-barrier functions for systems with control inputs.}

+The focus of the current paper is on converse Lyapunov-barrier functions, applying which we make a quick extension to converse control Lyapunov-barrier function. { There are two limitations in our work.
+We only considered an additive measurable disturbance in the right-hand side of the dynamical systems for the purpose of establishing converse Lyapunov-barrier results.
+In addition, similar to other converse Lyapunov theorems, the existence results are not constructive.}

-The focus of the current paper is on converse Lyapunov-barrier functions.
-For this reason, we focus on autonomous systems.
-We expect that the converse theorem can be extended to control Lyapunov-barrier function as in converse Lyapunov functions for stability (see, e.g., \cite[Section 3.5]{freeman2008robust}).
-Another interesting future direction is to explore computational techniques for constructing Lyapunov-barrier function that is defined on the whole set of initial conditions (or as large a subset as possible of this set) from which a stability with safety guarantee or reach-avoid-stay specification is achievable.
+An interesting future direction is to explore computational techniques for constructing Lyapunov-barrier function that is defined on the whole set of initial conditions (or as large a subset as possible of this set) from which a stability with safety guarantee or reach-avoid-stay specification is achievable, {for instance, learning techniques \cite{Ravanbakhsh2017learning,berkenkamp2016safe,zhao2020synthesizing} or interval analysis \cite{ratschan2010providing,djaballah2017construction}}.
 In this regard, the results of this paper (especially Theorems \ref{thm:conv1} and \ref{thm:conv2}) can hopefully shed some light into the development of such computational techniques with completeness (or approximate completeness) guarantees.

 \begin{ack} This work was supported in part by the Natural Sciences and Engineering Research Council of Canada, the Canada Research Chairs program, and an Early Researcher Award from the Ontario Ministry of Research, Innovation and Science. \end{ack}